ccber-restoration/sb-county-ebird/README.md

 2. Create subsets of SB County ebird data relevant to different projects and sites (e.g. NCOS, Campus Lagoon, multiple W. Goleta Slough sites, Atascadero Creek)

+3. Save species lists for locations (the overall county, individual hotspots) that are consistent with 2025 ebird taxonomy.

-3. Do some preliminary analyses.
+4. Do some preliminary analyses (starting with NCOS).

 ## Repository structure